 Adrianne Harun’s first collection of stories, The King of Limbo, was a Sewanee Writers' Series Selection and a Washington State Book Award finalist.
-Her novel, A Man Came Out of a Door in a Mountain, will be published in early 2014 by Viking/Penguin.
+Her novel, A Man Came Out of a Door in a Mountain, will be published in February 2014 by Viking/Penguin.
 Adrianne’s stories have been widely published in such periodicals as Story, Narrative Magazine, The Sun, Colorado Review, the Chicago Tribune (as a Nelson Algren award winner), and the Ontario Review (as a Cooper Prize finalist), and have been listed as Notable in both Best American Mystery Stories and Best American Short Stories.
 She studied Art History at Sarah Lawrence College and English Literature at Drew University and holds an MFA from Warren Wilson College.
 A longtime resident of Port Townsend on Washington's Olympic Peninsula, Adrianne Harun has worked as an editor for many years and currently teaches in the Rainier Writing Workshops, an MFA program at Pacific Lutheran University.
 Photo: Mary Stafford.